esp-rs/book/src/writing-your-own-application/generate-project/esp-template.md

 # Understanding esp-template

-Now that we know how to [generate a no_std project][generate-no-std], let's inspect what the generated project contains, try to understand every part and, run it.
+Now that we know how to [generate a no_std project][generate-no-std], let's inspect what the generated project contains, try to understand every part of it, and run it.

 [generate-no-std]: ./index.md